Donald47/runlog/README.md

 #####Frontend

-While the development environemnt is running.
 ```
+docker-compose run rake db:seed
 docker-compose up
 ```

+While the development environment is running.
-In a new terminal environment start the cypress test suite.
+In a new terminal environment start the cypress test suite assuming you installed it.

 ```
 frontend/node_modules/.bin/cypress open